-Enter the following details for an object mapping rule.
+Enter the following details for an object matching rule.

-Table 43: Object matching rule details
+Table 44: Object matching rule details

-Detail Description Rule Types Select the rule type for a new rule.
-Value Compares the schema property value of the One Identity compare Manager schema with the value of a target system rule schema.
+Detail Description Select the rule type for a new rule.
+Rule Types Value compare rule Compares the schema property value of the One Identity Manager schema with the value of a target system schema.
 Logical Evaluates the logical connective of several rules.
 Expression Rule Use this rule type to identify if you can only identify system objects using several schema properties.

-Rule name Name for the rule.
+Detail Description Rule name Name for the rule.
 The rule name must be unique within a mapping.
 Display name Rule display name.
 Case sensitive Specifies whether upper and lowercase are taken into account when system objects are being identified.
 Description Text field for additional explanation.

-Table 44: Additional detail of a value compare rule
+Table 45: Additional detail of a value compare rule